QuentinRa/blog.quentinra.dev/proj/agile-scrum/index.md

 ### Product Owner (PO)

 The client interacts with the **Product owner**.
-He must understand the business/market requirement, and organize the tasks so that the client gets what he/she wanted.
+He must understand the business/market requirements, and organize the tasks so that the client gets what he/she wanted.

 He will redact (and update) the **Product backlog**.
 He may not be the only one creating entries in the backlog, but others should ask him/her before, as he/she should know everything inside the backlog.